Athletics at the 1936 Summer Olympics – Women's 100 metres

-The women's 100 metres sprint event at the 1936 Olympic Games took place on August 3 and August 4.
+The women's 100 metres sprint event at the 1936 Olympic Games took place on 3 and 4 August.
 The final was won by American Helen Stephens.
 Some Eastern European (especially Polish) journalists suggested she might be a man.
-However, the International Olympic Committee performed a physical check on Stephens and concluded that she was a woman.
+Besides Stephens, the silver medalist, Stanisława Walasiewicz, had also faced accusations of being a male imposter.
+The International Olympic Committee performed a physical check on Stephens and concluded that she was a woman.